stacks-network/stacks-core/README.md

 ```

 `contract-call` generates and signs a contract-call transaction.
-Note: the third argument `1` is a nonce, that must be increased monotonically with each new transaction.

 We can submit the transaction by moving it to the mempool path: